Cypaaa/Notifier/README.md

 Each notification can handle a pre and a post notification callback (_optional_), a duration, a title and a message.
 The duration can be from 0ms to forever (_if not set: can be ommited_).
+The duration_bar indicates if yes or no, a bar should increase from the left to the right to show the remaining duration.
 The message and the title should be a string.
 The pre and post callbacks are optionals and can be ommited.